-THE RICHARD S. DINNER CENTER FOR JEWISH STUDIES (CJS) Purpose The Richard S. Dinner Center for Jewish Studies (CJS) at the Graduate Theological Union is a premier center for the advanced study of Jewish history, culture, theology, and religious life.
-A full range of classical and contemporary Jewish texts are studied in a collaborative and pluralistic atmosphere.
+THE RICHARD S. DINNER CENTER FOR JEWISH STUDIES (CJS) Purpose The Richard S. Dinner Center for Jewish Studies (CJS) at the Graduate Theological Union is a premier center for the advanced study of Jewish history, literature and culture.
+Classical and contemporary Jewish texts are studied in a collaborative and pluralistic atmosphere.
 Our graduates pursue careers in academia, the rabbinate, as well as educational and community service.
 In addition to our degree programs, CJS hosts dozens of academic symposia and lectures per year.
-These events play a critical role in student life and exploration.
-Study Opportunities and Resources The GTU currently offers two degree programs through the Center for Jewish Studies: an MA in Jewish Studies and a PhD with a concentration in Jewish Studies within various departments of the doctoral program.
-CJS also offers a certificate in Jewish Studies.
-This certificate is helpful for professional advancement in the field of Jewish education or Jewish communal leadership.
-The certificate requires the completion of six courses at the CJS, including a two-semester series on the foundations of ancient, medieval and modern Jewish culture.
-Graduate studies at CJS combine an emphasis upon classical Jewish languages and literatures with contemporary scholarship.
-Graduate students at CJS may take courses at the UC, Berkeley, with some restrictions.
-Doctoral students at CJS engage in critical, interdisciplinary research in a variety of fields within Jewish Studies.
-Students work closely with professors at CJS throughout their years of coursework, exams, and dissertation writing.
-They may work within disciplines of history, cultural studies, theology and ethics, and may apply methodological frameworks such as gender studies, feminist studies, post-colonial critique, cultural studies, and hermeneutics.
-Through their training at CJS, students acquire strong general competence in the history and literature of Judaism from late antiquity through the recent past, and acquire strengths for both teaching and scholarly research.
-The doctoral program requires four semesters of coursework, including departmental and interdisciplinary methods seminars, as well as electives that may be taken at GTU member schools and UC Berkeley.
-The MA program is a two-year program of advanced graduate study and research.
-Students complete four semesters of courses as well as supervised thesis research.
-They work closely with CJS faculty and may specialize in late-antiquity and rabbinic literature, medieval Jewish history and culture, as well as modern Jewish culture and thought.
-Students are required to complete a two-semester sequence on the foundations of Jewish Studies, and may take electives at the member schools of the Graduate Theological Union and at UC Berkeley.
-Students are also required to take two semesters of Hebrew language study.
+These events play a critical role in Jewish life throughout the San Francisco Bay Area.
+Study Opportunities and Resources The GTU currently offers two degrees through the Center for Jewish Studies: an MA in Jewish studies and a PhD with a specialization in Jewish history through the Historical and Cultural Studies of Religion Department at the GTU.
+The CJS also offers a certificate in Jewish studies.
+This certificate is helpful for professional advancement in the field of Jewish education or Jewish communal life.
+The certificate requires the completion of six courses at the CJS, including a two-semester course on the foundations of Jewish civilization.
+The faculty members at the Center for Jewish Studies along with a roster of visiting professors offer seminars in ancient, medieval, and modern Jewish history and literature.
+Graduate studies at the CJS combine an emphasis upon classical Jewish languages and literature with the perspectives and methodologies of contemporary scholarship.
+Students and faculty study in a collaborative atmosphere, reading classical and contemporary sources from a sophisticated theoretical and pluralistic perspective.
+Graduate students at CJS may take courses at the University of California, Berkeley, with some restrictions.
+The MA and PhD programs at CJS encourage interdisciplinary and comparative research.
+Students work closely with professors who specialize in medieval and modern Jewish history and culture.
+Dissertations and Master's theses may focus on themes such as language, Biblical hermeneutics, translation, secularization, sexuality, cultural exchange, and Jewish-Christian and Jewish-Islamic interaction.
+Students may work within the discipline of history as well as literary, religious, or cultural studies.
 Other Contributions to GTU Life Throughout the academic year, the Center for Jewish Studies offers colloquia and lectures by eminent Jewish scholars.
 These include book talks, academic symposia and other related events.
-Leadership Deena Aranoff, PhD, Faculty Director & Senior Lecturer in Medieval Jewish Studies Sam S.B.
-Shonkoff, PhD, Taube Family Assistant Professor of Jewish Studies For further information, contact:
+The CJS also hosts Jewish religious programming such as Shabbat services and Jewish holiday celebrations.
+Leadership Deena Aranoff, PhD, Faculty Director Senior Lecturer in Medieval Jewish Studies Sam Berrin Sharkoff, PhD, Assistant Professor of Jewish Studies For further information, contact: